saifrais/w210-accident-detection/README.md

 # w251-accident-detection
-## Deep Learning at the Edge: build a model to assist surveillance cameras to detect accidents, as they happen.
+## Deep Learning at the Edge

-XXX
+**Problem Statement
+*Survival rate dependent on Emergency Response *Hit-and-run incidents rising with higher fatalities *More traffic cameras means less attention span *Automated notifications can assist monitoring *Improve emergency response time

+**Solution**
+Build an accident-detection algorithm for surveillance cameras and deploy a prototype on an edge device.